psteinb/compass/README.md

 ```

 ## Help needed

 This project is quite small, so here is your chance to boost open-source to the benefit of the entire C++ community.

-- [ ] code review the model to extend compass to new compilers/platforms
+- [ ] code review the model to extend compass for new compilers/platforms/OSes
-- [ ] code review the model to extend compass to new features
+- [ ] code review the model to extend compass for new features
-- [ ] is thread-safety an issue of the current implementation
+- [ ] is thread-safety an issue of the current implementation ?
-- [ ] contribute/check Intel compiler
+- [ ] contribute for adding Intel compiler on x86
-- [ ] contribute for GPUs and nvcc
+- [ ] contribute for GPUs (nvcc)
-- [ ] contribute for OpenPower
+- [ ] contribute for OpenPower (gcc/at)
-- [ ] contribute for ARM
+- [ ] contribute for ARM (gcc/clang)

+## License

+This project is licensed under the BSD 3-clause open source license.
+See (LICENSE)[LICENSE] for details.